airportyh/jspec/README.txt

 === Nesting

+  * evaluate under different context as not to replace any Jspec methods
   * add match method for using other matchers within your own
   * before / after / before each / after each
   * nesting